The countrywide average auto premium is about $1,258/year (NAIC, 2022). Florida ranks among the 10 most expensive states for auto insurance.

 Florida requires all drivers to carry minimum liability insurance of 10/20/10 (Bodily Injury per person / Bodily Injury per accident / Property Damage):

 Florida operates a no-fault insurance system requiring all drivers to carry at least $10,000 in Personal Injury Protection and $10,000 in Property Damage Liability.
 Historically, Florida did not require Bodily Injury Liability coverage, making it one of the most unusual insurance markets in the country.
-A 2024 legislative reform began phasing in BI requirements, but the state still has one of the highest uninsured driver rates in the nation at approximately 20.4%.
+A 2024 legislative reform began phasing in BI requirements, but the state still has an above-average uninsured driver rate of approximately 15.9%.
 The assignment of benefits (AOB) fraud epidemic — where contractors obtain rights to insurance claims from policyholders — drove rates dramatically higher over the prior decade before legislative reforms began addressing it.

 Hurricane and flood risk make comprehensive coverage essential for Florida drivers.
 Vehicles in coastal areas face storm surge flooding, wind-driven debris, and saltwater corrosion risks.
 Beyond natural disasters, Florida's litigation environment has historically been among the most plaintiff-friendly in the country, contributing to some of the highest average premiums nationwide.
 South Florida — particularly Miami-Dade, Broward, and Palm Beach counties — consistently ranks among the most expensive auto insurance markets in the entire United States.